SocksTheWolf/DeckConnectSite/_pages/splash.md

 ---

 Why bother juggling multiple input devices, jerryrigging the {% glossary OSC protocol %} or hardcoding keyboard commands?
-With DeckConnect: unleash fast, native integration.
+With DeckConnect you get fast, native integration.
+{: .quick-bottom }

-The power is *right under your fingertips*.
+The power is _right under your fingertips_.
 {: .text-right}